rkristelijn/leaner-mean/README.md

 1. `ng g component star` to create a new component
 2. add template (html) and style (css) to component from APM example
 3. add nested component to product-list
+4. create branch to keep this version
+5.
+## Chapter 4: Service
+1. `ng g service products/product` to create a new service *in* the products folder
+2. add providers array to decorator of ProductListComponent
+3. move implementation of data to ProductService
+4. implement dependancy injection in ProductListComponent of the service